abhicheck1/stock-analysis-bot/README.md

-Quantitative Market Analysis Pipeline: Nifty 50
+Quantitative Market Analysis Pipeline: Nifty 50 Serverless Algorithmic Screening & Data Orchestration
-A Serverless, End-to-End Algorithmic Screening System
+1. Project Overview

-Project Overview
+This repository contains a production-grade data pipeline designed to automate technical screening for Nifty 50 constituents.
+The system operates on a serverless architecture, performing daily data ingestion, quantitative transformation, and automated reporting.

-This repository contains a production-ready data pipeline designed to automate the technical analysis of Nifty 50 constituents.
-The system operates on a serverless architecture to ingest market data, calculate statistical indicators, and distribute actionable signals through a secure notification gateway.
+Core Objective: To identify high-probability mean-reversion opportunities through rule-based statistical analysis.

-The primary objective of this project is to demonstrate competency in data engineering, algorithmic logic, and automated cloud orchestration.
+2. Technical Architecture

-Technical Architecture
+The system follows a modular ETL (Extract, Transform, Load) design pattern, ensuring separation of concerns and system maintainability.

-The system is structured as a modular ETL (Extract, Transform, Load) pipeline:
+Extraction Layer: Programmatic retrieval of adjusted OHLC (Open, High, Low, Close) data via the yfinance API.

-Data Ingestion (Extract): Leverages the yfinance API to retrieve historical adjusted closing prices.
-The system is designed to handle market volatility and data gaps by implementing robust error-handling protocols.
+Transformation Layer: Vectorized computation of technical indicators using pandas.

-Quantitative Transformation (Transform): * Trend Analysis: Utilizes Simple Moving Average (SMA) crossovers (20-day vs. 50-day) to filter for assets in a bullish regime.
+Delivery Layer: Automated distribution of signals via an encrypted SMTP gateway.

-Momentum Modeling: Implements a 14-day Relative Strength Index (RSI) calculation to detect mean-reversion opportunities.
+3. Quantitative Methodology

-Notification Layer (Load): Utilizes the SMTP protocol to transmit findings via an encrypted channel, ensuring stakeholders receive analysis prior to market opening.
+The screening logic utilizes a multi-factor authentication model to filter market noise:

-Technical Stack
+A. Trend Analysis (The Filter)
-Programming Language: Python 3.9+
+The system employs a Simple Moving Average (SMA) Crossover strategy.

-Data Analysis: Pandas (Vectorized data processing), NumPy
+Condition: SMA(20) > SMA(50)

-Orchestration: GitHub Actions (YAML-based CI/CD)
+Logic: Ensures the asset is in a medium-term bullish regime before considering an entry.

-Data Source: Yahoo Finance API
+B. Momentum Modeling (The Trigger)

-Communication: SMTP via Google Secure App Gateway
+A 14-day Relative Strength Index (RSI) is used to detect price exhaustion.

-Algorithmic Methodology
+Condition: RSI < 45

-The screening logic is based on a dual-factor authentication model:
+Logic: Identifies assets that are statistically oversold and prone to a mean-reversion bounce.

-Trend Confirmation: The asset must maintain a short-term SMA (20) above the long-term SMA (50), ensuring that mean-reversion attempts are aligned with broader market strength.
+4. Technical Stack

-Statistical Exhaustion: The system flags assets with an RSI below 45.
-Extreme cases (e.g., RSI < 20) are prioritized as high-probability reversal candidates.
+5. System Resilience & Error Handling

-Resiliency: The script incorporates comprehensive exception handling to manage API timeouts, ticker delistings, or zero-division errors during volatility calculations.
+To ensure "zero-contingency" execution, the pipeline includes:

-Performance Case Study: INFOSYS (INFY.NS)
+Exception Wrappers: try-except blocks to prevent pipeline failure during API timeouts or ticker delistings.

-Signal Date: February 7, 2026
+Secure Credential Management: Implementation of GitHub Secrets for sensitive environment variables (SENDER_EMAIL, SENDER_PASSWORD).

-Analysis: The pipeline identified a significant price-momentum divergence in INFY.NS.
+Stateless Execution: The bot requires no persistent storage, reducing complexity and attack surface.

-Metrics: RSI 18.77 | CMP 1507.1
+6. Live Case Study: Infosys (INFY.NS)

-Inference: The data indicated an extreme oversold condition, marking a statistically significant entry point for short-term mean reversion.
+Observation Date: February 7, 2026

-Developer Intent
+Technical Profile: * RSI: 18.77 (Extreme Oversold)

-This project was initiated as a direct response to technical feedback during the Aspora interview process.
-It serves to validate:
+CMP: ₹1507.1

-Technical Agility: The ability to architect and deploy a functional financial tool within a 48-hour window.
+Signal Score: 2/2

-Systems Thinking: Understanding how to integrate disparate services (API, Python, GitHub Cloud, SMTP) into a single, zero-maintenance product.
+Inference: The system successfully flagged an extreme liquidity flush-out, identifying a statistically significant entry point for short-term reversal.

-Domain Depth: Moving beyond surface-level charting into programmed, rule-based quantitative analysis.
+7. Developer Intent

-Implementation Instructions
+This project was architected as a follow-up to the Aspora interview process.
+It demonstrates:

-Environment Variables: Ensure SENDER_EMAIL, SENDER_PASSWORD, and RECEIVER_EMAIL are configured in the repository secrets.
+Technical Agility: Building a live-production tool within 48 hours.

-Schedule: The main.yml workflow is set to trigger at 03:30 UTC (09:00 IST) every Monday through Friday.
+Full-Stack Capability: Managing the lifecycle of data from ingestion to delivery.

-Manual Override: The pipeline supports workflow_dispatch for on-demand analysis.
+Actionable Feedback Loop: Proactively addressing feedback regarding "depth of knowledge" through hands-on engineering.